EmrysMz/Project-nodejs-angular/README.md

 ﻿# Project-nodejs-angular

+# ( Open the BUILD.md file in the repository to know how to setup the application !!!)

 ## Introduction

 Hello, this is our final project for the node & angular course at ESILV.
 Our project is named Cerebralize and it's a learning web application like Anki that gives the possibility to study flashcards already implemented or created by the user himself.
 It uses the time-spaced learning method to improve the learning process.